 Some examples of conditions and diseases that can qualify someone in the CAL program are:

 - Certain forms of cancer (brain, liver, pancreatic, etc.)

 - Spinal muscular atrophy

 The CAL program is under constant revision and review.
 If you suffer from a condition that is not on the list of Compassionate Allowance Conditions, it could be added in the near future, or after reviewing your own case.
-You should not automatically assume that you do not qualify and should always let an attorney handle your case to get you as much help as possible and as soon as possible.
+You should not automatically assume that you do not qualify and should always let an representative handle your case to get you as much help as possible and as soon as possible.

 If you live in Nevada and need Social Security Disability benefits, and you believe your condition warrants getting them sooner than later, talk to Disability Action Advocates today.
-Our Las Vegas Social Security Disability attorneys can help you understand your rights and what you should be doing next during an initial consultation.
+Our Las Vegas Social Security Disability representatives can help you understand your rights and what you should be doing next during an initial consultation.